 The Millennium hall has a secret hatch in the floor where for a small fee you can still bathe in the healing spring waters.

 Plans are in place to start bottling and selling the spring water again but this time to get around EU regulations it was decided we should come out of the EU and so a national referendum was suggested by the parish council (They have many contacts in parliament) and as soon as negotiations were completed we left the EU.

 Unfortunately plans to resume the bottling and selling of "Riding Mill Spring Water" to the Scots had to be suspended again due to the outbreak of Covid 19 when it was discovered by historians that the water had special properties that can create the vaccine to fight Covid.

 In the old days the Wi used to use the water to create vaccines to send to Africa to cure malaria and other diseases but after a disagreement with the big 3 pharmacy companies they decided to only send old clothes.

 A new factory was built at teesside and the water is secretly added to the Covid 19 injections to provide the immunity.

 Money from the sale of the water to the big pharmacy companies is being kept in a seperate account as there is now a dispute as to who own the water, Some historians say it should be shared among all Riding Mill residents with others saying it belongs to the Scots and when they have another referendum and get their independence Riding Mill will return to Scottish rule with the English border moved to Kiln Pit Hill.

 (For a free sample of the water please use the Millennium hall kitchen cold tap)

-Please do not make your own vaccines and inject the water directly as it needs to be diluted with water from Hexham and the exact recipe is only known by the Wi
+Please do not use the Spring Water to make your own vaccines as it needs to be diluted with water from Hexham and the exact recipe is only known by the Wi